mabroukgadri/code-challenge/README.md

 # README
+This scipt imports an S3 bucket and its files as Atlan assets, then based on file names, creates the lineage from the each source table to the corresponding S3 file and from each s3 file to the corresponding snowflake table. if there new tables or files are added to any connection, the script will import them automatically and build lineage based on object names.

-main.py is for local executions. lambda_handler.py is to deploy to AWS lambda along with the pyatlan and boto3 libraries.
+main.py is for local executions. lambda_handler.py is deployed to the Lambda service in my AWS personal account along with the pyatlan and boto3 libraries.

-The entry point of the script is the `lambda_handler` function.
+The entry point of both scripts is the `lambda_handler` function.

 Based on the requested operation in the request payload, it will perform different actions on an Atlan instance.

 The main operations are:
 - create the s3 connection
-- create the s3 assets and lineage.
-The other operations are:
+- create the s3 assets and lineage. (the goal of this challenge) The other operations are:
 - retreive assets by guid or qualified name
 - purge assets